bharadwaj-raju/TextSuggest/CONTRIBUTING.md

 ## Reporting issues, bugs or feature requests

-Please use the *latest* version.
-It is likely that the issue has already been fixed.
+**Please use the *latest* version.** It is likely that the issue has already been fixed.
+You can download it [here](https://github.com/bharadwaj-raju/TextSuggest/archive/master.zip).

 If it *hasn't* been fixed yet, please report it and include the following: